-Automating your reconciliation process allows your team to focus on managing exceptions rather than manually matching transactions.
-A key step is separating sales and bank reconciliation (see Payout and charges).
+Automating your reconciliation process allows your team to focus on managing exceptions instead of manually reconciling each transaction.
+Automation requires separate sales and bank reconciliation (see Payout and charges).
 This means separating your processes into:

 - Checking consistency between your sales report and the payment requests received by Adyen.

 - Validating and booking funds received on your bank account and reported costs.

 Successful implementations within ERP systems (e.g. SAP, MS Dynamics AX, etc.) use the following approach:

 Step 1: Create a debit position in a GL clearing account